aaron-grau/curic/javascript/readings/rails-api.md

 ## Conclusion

-I hope you have enjoyed eviserating this Rails web app and turning it into a lean / mean / data-focused API with me.
+We hope you have enjoyed eviserating this Rails web app and turning it into a lean / mean / data-focused API with us.

 [wiki]: https://en.wikipedia.org/wiki/Web_API